ahmedtarek1325/A-B-Test-/README.md

 #### Dataset
-- The used data set was ProsperDataLoan one of the data set options.
+- The used data set was ProsperDataLoan one of <a href="https://docs.google.com/document/d/e/2PACX-1vQmkX4iOT6Rcrin42vslquX2_wQCjIa_hbwD0xmxrERPSOJYDtpNc_3wwK_p9_KpOsfA6QVyEHdxxq7/pub">the data set options</a>.
 You can find the download link <a href="https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&amp;sa=D&amp;ust=1581581520570000">here</a>.
 - I have added a csv file named ”tidy_loan.csv” that file has all the outliers deleted in addition it includes only the features used in the finalpresentation.inpy